jeffreycentex/jeffreycentex.gitlab.io/content/about.md

 -   Drink - Unsweet Iced Tea (I'm diabetic, so I had to stop Sweet Tea)
 -   Alcoholic Beverage - Pina Colada (though I don't normally drink at all)
 -   Music - Alternative to Country to Worship/Praise to Grunge (I don't like Rap or Hip-hop).
 My favorite artists are Carrie Underwood, Chris Tomlin, Nirvana, Willie Nelson, Cross Canadian Ragweed,etc.
 -	  Books - Fantasy books (Harry Potter, Rick Riordan), Joel Rosenberg, Vince Flynn, Tom Clancy, John Grisham, any tech books that I can find.
 -   Sport to Watch - Football, Hockey, Baseball, Winter Olympics.  **NO PRO SPORTS**
 -   Sport to do - Bowling and Walking/Hiking/Camping (just not here in Texas during the summer months or cedar season)

 If you have questions about New Braunfels, the weather, amateur radio, or Christianity - please feel free to email me via the link on the contact me page.
 Better yet, instant message me when I am on.

 Thanks for visiting.

-<small>(last revision - May 5, 2014)</small>